dtuskippy/reading-notes/401/class-08.md

 ## [wiki - RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)

 1. If Authentication is “you are who you say you are,” what is Authorization?
-    * Authorization follows authentication -- once you are identified by subject and role, you are only authorized to do certain activities as defined by the role(s) you have, e.g. an intern is not allowed change credit limits for a customer, whereas a CFO can do do.
+    * Authorization follows authentication -- once you are identified by subject and role, you are only authorized to do certain activities as defined by the role(s) you have, e.g. an intern is not allowed to change credit limits for a customer, whereas a CFO can do so.
 2. Name three primary rules defined for RBAC.
     * Role assignment: A subject can exercise a permission only if the subject has selected or been assigned a role.
     * Role authorization: A subject's active role must be authorized for the subject.
 With rule 1 above, this rule ensures that users can take on only roles for which they are authorized.
     * Permission authorization: A subject can exercise a permission only if the permission is authorized for the subject's active role.
 With rules 1 and 2, this rule ensures that users can exercise only permissions for which they are authorized.
 3. Describe RBAC to a non-technical friend.
     * When I was a child, I was not allowed to go into my parents' bedroom, but my parents were certainly allowed to go into my bedroom, and now that I am a parent, similar roles apply in my house -- when I was young, I had a different role in the family than I do now, and consequently have different permissions in the family.
-This is the essence of RBAC -- assigning roles (e.g. parent, child, CFO, accountant) to subjects (e.g. myself, my actual children and parents) and permissions (e.g. entering parents' bedroom, changing credit lines for customer accounts) to roles.
+This is the essence of RBAC -- assigning roles (e.g. parent, child, CFO, accountant) to subjects (e.g. myself, my actual children and parents, individual employees) and permissions (e.g. entering parents' bedroom, changing credit lines for customer accounts) to roles.

 ## [RBAC tutorial](https://www.youtube.com/watch?v=C4NP8Eon3cA)